-- If home remedies are not quite cutting it, you can always use a store bought nail polish remover to get rid of really tough stains, even if you don’t have any nail polish on.
-Instead of following the directions on the nail polish remover bottle, just soak your nails in the solution and then use a toothbrush to brush off the stains after a minimum of 10 minutes of soaking.
+- If home remedies are not quite cutting it, you can always use a store bought nail polish remover to get rid of really tough stains; even if you don’t have any nail polish on.
+Instead of following the directions on the nail polish remover bottle; just soak your nails in the solution and then use a toothbrush to brush off the stains after a minimum of 10 minutes of soaking.

 - Hydrogen peroxide is also an excellent stain remover for nails.
 Use a 3% strength solution of hydrogen peroxide that is mixed in with an equal amount of water and then soak your fingernails for about 5-10 minutes.
-Then use a toothbrush to gently remove the stains afterwards.
+Then use a toothbrush to gently remove the stains afterward.

 - Baking soda when mixed with water can also be an excellent stain remover.
-Make a thick paste by mixing baking soda and water together and then use a toothbrush to scrub away the stains, to reveal gleaming nails that you can show off.
+Make a thick paste by mixing baking soda and water together and then use a toothbrush to scrub away the stains; to reveal gleaming nails that you can show off.

 - Rub a drop of lemon juice or lavender oil on nails and buff out the stain with a nail buffer.